 If such notice is provided by either party and identifies any Non-Conformities, the parties’ rights, remedies, and obligations will be as set forth in Section 9.4 and Section 9.5.

-If such notice is provided by the State, is signed by the State Program Managers or their designees, and identifies no Non-Conformities, such notice constitutes the State's Acceptance of such Software.
+If such notice is provided by the State, and identifies no Non-Conformities, such notice constitutes the State's Acceptance of such Software.
+Such notice will be signed or by email approval by the State Program Managers or their designees.

 If such notice is provided by Contractor and identifies no Non-Conformities, the State will have 30 Business Days to use the Software in the Operating Environment and determine, in the exercise of its sole discretion, whether it is satisfied that the Software contains no Non-Conformities, on the completion of which the State will, as appropriate: